chessnutech/EasyLinkSDK/README.md

 - Call `cl_connect()` to connect to the chessboard.
 - Call `cl_beep(unsigned short frequencyHz, unsigned short durationMs)`.
-  The parameters set the frequencyHz and durationMs of the buzzer, respectively.
+  The parameters set the frequency (in Hz) and duration (in milliseconds) of the buzzer, respectively.

 ```c
 #include "easy_link_c.h"